Dubahiyan: Politics

 Even today, the village and its surrounding area have its own traditions of being led by head of the Thakur family which draws on a tradition of over 200 years.
 Currently, Thakur Saheb, Sh.
 Jeevendra Pratap Singh is the eldest living descendant of the princely state ruler in the village.

 Culture

 People in Dubahiyan speak Bagheli, which is another derivative of Hindi.
 Agriculture is a primary activity in Dubahiyan.
 Major crops include soybean, wheat, and Lentil.

 Transport

 Dubahiyan is well connected through state highway 75 and district roads.
 Nearest railway station is Satna.
 Khajuraho airport is 102 km from Dubahiyan.

 Education

 Dubahiyan has only primary schools in the village.
 For higher education, students move to the nearest town.
 Nearest university is Awdhesh Pratap Singh University, Rewa.

 Temples

 Bajrangbali Temple established by Pathak Family and Devi Ji temple established by Thakur Family (in village) are important temples in this area.

-Nereby world famous temples such as Chaumukhnath,Kordannath,Khajuraho, Ramvan, Chitrakoot and Maa Sharda in Maihar can also be easily visited from Dubahiyan.
+Nearby world famous temples such as Chaumukhnath, Kordannath, Khajuraho, Ramvan, Chitrakoot and Maa Sharda in Maihar can also be easily visited from Dubahiyan.